Salah856/AWS_WhitePapers_Summary/Blue_Green_Deployments.md

 - DNS is used as a mechanism for switching traffic from the blue environment to the green and vice versa when rollback is necessary.
 - This approach works with a wide variety of environment configurations, as long as you can express the endpoint into the environment as a DNS name or IP address.

+- Within AWS, this technique applies to environments that are:

+    - Single instances, with a public or Elastic IP address
+    - Groups of instances behind an Elastic Load Balancing load balancer, or third-party load balancer
+    - Instances in an Auto Scaling group with an Elastic Load Balancing load balancer as the front end
+    - Services running on an Amazon Elastic Container Service (Amazon ECS) cluster fronted by an Elastic Load Balancing load balancer
+    - Elastic Beanstalk environment web tiers
+    - Other configurations that expose an IP or DNS endpoint